valsamovich/java/README.md

 	Object object  = new Object();

-	"Static" is one per class, but not one per object "Static" methods can only access other static data & methods

-	"Final" keyword can be applied to data,methods, and classes.
-	Final data is constant.
-Cannot be changed.
-	Final methods cannot be overridden.
-Final classes cannot be sub classed.

 	Constructor is a method that has the same name as the class.
 	It is executed when an object is created.
 	It is used to set default values.